2017-2018 award nomination period: Friday, December 8, 2017 to Friday, April 27, 2018.

 This committee will review all nomination packages and determine the award winner by taking into consideration all information received from students, faculty and instructional (Teaching Laboratory and Design Studio) staff.

 The committee reserves the right to not give out an award should there not be an appropriate candidate.
 All decision are final.

-The winner of this award will be announced and presented at the annual IBBME Scientific Day.
+The winner of this award will be announced and presented at the IBBME Annual Research Conference (iARC) in late spring.
 The recognition will consist of a plaque and a $250 award.